-Amy J. Pickering, Ph.D. is an Assistant Professor jointly appointed in the Department of Civil and Environmental Engineering and the Blum Center for Developing Economies.
+Amy J. Pickering, Ph.D. is the Blum Center Distinguished Chair in Global Poverty and Practice jointly appointed in the Department of Civil and Environmental Engineering and the Blum Center for Developing Economies.
 Dr. Pickering’s research combines tools from multiple disciplines (engineering, economics, microbiology, epidemiology) to identify low-cost and scalable interventions to interrupt disease transmission in low-income countries.
 Dr. Pickering has 15 years of experience collaborating with partners in Benin, Kenya, Tanzania, Mali, Mexico, Sri Lanka, Bangladesh, and India on research to improve human health and well-being.
 Dr. Pickering received her B.S. in Biological and Environmental Engineering from Cornell University, M.S. in Environmental Engineering from the University of California, Berkeley, and Ph.D. from the Interdisciplinary Program for Environment and Resources at Stanford University.
-Prior to Berkeley, Dr. Pickering held positions as an Assistant Professor at Tufts University, senior fellow and research engineer at Stanford University, an environmental engineer at the U.S. Environmental Protection Agency, and Fulbright Fellow in Malaysia.
+Prior to Berkeley, Dr. Pickering held positions as the Tiampo Family Assistant Professor at Tufts University, senior fellow and research engineer at Stanford University, an environmental engineer at the U.S. Environmental Protection Agency, and Fulbright Fellow in Malaysia.

 BS Biological and Environmental Engineering, Cornell University